 Poor Dad.
-While Mom gets showered with flowers and eggs Benedict on her special day, Father’s Day has been reduced to a charcoal commercial: grill a steak, crack a beer, rinse, repeat.
+Mom is showered with flowers and eggs Benedict on her special day, but Father’s Day has been reduced to a charcoal commercial: crack a beer; grill a steak; repeat beer move.

-Firing up the grill on Father’s Day is traditional, but if you don’t want to go the barbecue route (pyromaniac? vegetarian?), rely on this cocktail to capture that essence, sans open flame and meat sweats.
+Firing up the grill on Father’s Day is traditional, but if you don’t want to go the barbecue route, rely on this cocktail to capture that essence without the open flame and meat sweats.
 Mezcal provides smoky backbone, while a pineapple syrup and Bittermens Hellfire Habanero Shrub add sweetness and heat.
 And if you’re grilling?
 It’s a great pairing for smoky foods.